-Hermit crabs may refuse to eat or drink due to stress, being fed the same foods, a lack of saltwater (muting their sense of smell), excessive noise, and disturbances.
+Pet hermit crabs may stop eating and drinking due to stress, being offered the same foods, a lack of saltwater (muting their sense of smell), excessive noise, and general disturbances.

 Do Hermit Crabs Eat and Drink Every Day?

-This is when they seek food and water, so they’ll traverse the beach, seeking nourishment and hydration.
-Upon eating their fill, hermit crabs return to the safety of their burrows.
+This is when they seek food and water, traversing the beach and seeking nourishment and hydration.
+After getting what they need, hermit crabs return to the safety of their burrows.

-Pet hermit crabs begin life in the wild because breeding in captivity is practically unheard of in hermit crabs.
-They’ll be accustomed to eating daily, so you must replicate this in captivity.
+Pet hermit crabs almost always begin life in the wild because breeding in captivity is rare.
+They’ll be accustomed to this way of life, so do your utmost to replicate this in captivity.

 How Long Can Hermit Crabs Live Without Food or Water?

-Hermit crabs can survive for up to two weeks without eating or drinking.
-However, survival is entirely different from growing and thriving.
+Hermit crabs can survive for up to 2 weeks without eating or drinking.
+Basic survival is entirely different from growing and thriving as wild animals.

-Many owners assume that hermit crabs can survive for a long time without nourishment as they burrow for weeks while molting, but this isn’t entirely accurate.
-While hermit crabs may stay under the substrate during a molt, they don’t deprive themselves of food or water.
+We assume that hermit crabs can survive for a long time without nourishment and hydration because they burrow for an average of 4-8 weeks while molting, but this isn’t entirely accurate.

-Hermit crabs understand when a molt is impending, so they’ll take this opportunity to eat and drink more than usual.
-This helps them add fat to their exoskeleton and store water in their shells.
+Hermit crabs instinctively know when a molt is impending, so they eat and drink more than usual in preparation.
+This enables them to add fat to their exoskeleton and store water in their shells.

 What Happens When Hermit Crabs Stop Eating or Drinking?